esciencecenter-digital-skills/fertility-prediction-assignment/episodes/fertility-prediction.Rmd

 ## 7. Dealing with imbalanced data

 ::: challenge
-## Challenge: How do deal with unbalanced ata?
+## Challenge: How do deal with unbalanced data?
 What do you think is a good way to deal with the unbalance in the target variable?

 :::: solution